Portrait of Sir David Webster

-The Portrait of Sir David Webster is a 1971 portrait by the artist David Hockney of the arts administrator David Webster.
+The Portrait of Sir David Webster is a 1971 portrait by the English artist David Hockney of the arts administrator David Webster.
 It was commissioned to mark Webster's retirement as the General Administrator of the Royal Opera House in London.
 The portrait hung for several decades in the opera house.

 Description

 The painting depicts a side profile of Webster in Hockney's studio sitting on a Ludwig Mies van der Rohe 'MR' chair by a glass-topped coffee table on which stands a vase of pink tulips, a favourite flower of Hockney's.